-The home had an up to date fire risk assessment in place dated 5 January 2018.
-There were no recommendations made as a result of this assessment.
+The home had an up to date fire risk assessment in place dated 5 September 2017.

 Review of staff training records confirmed that staff completed fire safety training twice annually.
 Fire drills were completed regularly.
 Records were retained of staff who participated and any learning outcomes.
-Fire safety records identified that fire-fighting equipment, fire alarm systems, emergency lighting and means of escape were checked weekly and were regularly maintained.
-Individual residents had a completed Personal Emergency Evacuation Plan (PEEPs) in place.
+Fire safety records identified that fire-fighting equipment, fire alarm systems, emergency lighting and means of escape were checked weekly and monthly and were regularly maintained.